-A student may change a major or program by completing a Change of Major form in the Office of Advising.
+A student may change a major or program by working with their advisor to complete a Major Revision form.

-- Changes in major/program should begin with an advisor-student conference.
-The student will be given a major change form to complete.
-Once completed, the form should be returned to the Office of Advising for processing. - The student should meet with the Division Dean or Chair of the new program to determine if any prior coursework will apply toward graduation in the new major or program. - Graduation requirements for the new major/program are those listed in the catalog at the time the change in major was made.
+- Changes in major/program should begin with a faculty advisorstudent conference. - The student should meet with a faculty advisor in the new program to determine if any prior coursework will apply toward graduation in the new major or program.
+The advisor will complete the Major Revision form and submit it to the Records Office. - Graduation requirements for the new major/program are those listed in the catalog at the time the change in major was made.
 Graduation requirements listed in a separate section of this catalog may supersede these requirements. - 4.
 Students with transfer credit should request another transcript evaluation based on their new major.